In this article, you’ll learn what is propeller shaft? How does it work? its parts, types, working, and more.

 What is Propeller Shaft?

-The propeller shaft is a component used for transmitting mechanical power, torque, and rotation.
-These shafts as also known as driveshaft, driving shaft, tail shaft, or Cardan shaft.
+The propeller shaft is a component that transmits mechanical power, torque, and rotation.
+These shafts as also known as driveshafts, driving shafts, tail shafts, or Cardan shafts.

 The driveshaft is used to transfer torque between components that cannot be connected directly because of distance or the need to allow relative motion between them.

 As torque is carried by the driveshaft, it is subjected to torsion or shear stress.
 So they should be strong enough to bear the stress while avoiding too much extra weight as this will increase their inertia.

 Driveshafts are used differently in different vehicles, with different configurations for front-wheel drive, four-wheel drive, and front-engine rear-wheel drive in cars.
 The driveshafts are also used in vehicles like motorcycles, locomotives, and marine ships.